Error Handling¶

 statement.
 For a function to throw an error, its signature must include

-declaration.
+a throws declaration.
 The declaration is put after the return type

-and before any where
+and before any where clauses.

 The statements following a throw statement in the same block are ignored by the compiler because they cannot be executed.

-instances of a type inheriting from Error
+Only owned instances of a type inheriting from Error can be

 thrown.